Did you know that more Americans are aware what a podcast is than who the Vice President is?

 The show talks about the latest in scientific breakthroughs by interviewing world’s top-notch scientists.

 If you want to treat yourself for an hour of interesting science news, check out this podcast.
-Of course, everything is presented with that British accent.

 For starters, it would be great to listen to the episode “Music Science: from Mozart to Marketing”.